iag-geo/concord/README.md

 # Concord

-A [CSV file](/data) for converting data between Australian census & administrative boundaries.
+A [CSV file](/data) for converting data between any 2 Australian boundaries.

-It solves the problem when you need to merge 2 or more datasets that are based on different boundaries (e.g. postcodes & council areas).
+It solves the problem when you need to merge 2 or more datasets that are based on different boundaries (e.g. postcodes, ABS Census boundaries or council areas).

 The concordance file is a CSV file for importing into your database or reporting tool.
 A script for importing into Postgres is also provided.